Cotswolds

 We continued our walk along Brock Street to The Circus, a renowned ring of 30 large, Grade I listed Georgian townhouses designed by John Wood, the Elder, and built between 1754 and 1768.
 A masterpiece of British architecture, it features a unique circular design inspired by ancient Druidic stone circles and Roman, Palladian, and Baroque styles.

-Royal Victoria Park, first opened in 1830 by Queen Victoria was the first park to be opened in Queen Victoria’s name, spanning 57 acres there are beautiful views towards Royal Crescent in the north and a scenic hilly landscape rolling away to the south.
+Royal Victoria Park, first opened in 1830 by Queen Victoria was the first park to be opened in Queen Victoria’s name.
+Spanning 57 acres there are beautiful views towards Royal Crescent in the north and a scenic hilly landscape rolling away to the south.

 Following this our coach took us to the location to start the second part of our walk at Pieroni’s Fountain originally sited at the junction of Bath Street and Stall Street, the fountain gave free mineral water to the public until 1978 and The Island Club, once a central figure in Bath’s nightlife, now stands as a forsaken relic at the heart of this vibrant city.

-Jane Austen Centre, Bath’s most famous resident getting a snapshot of what it would be like to live in the Regency times.
-Set in a classically decorated Georgian townhouse we had some insight into what would have inspired Austen’s timeless novels.
-The Centre also explores how the city of Bath impacted upon Jane Austen’s life and writing in much-loved books such as Northanger Abbey and Persuasion.
+We headed to the Jane Austen Centre and Regency Tea Rooms on Gay Street, designed by John Wood, the Elder in 1735 and completed by his son John Wood, the Younger.
+The Jane Austen Centre, Bath’s most famous resident gave us a snapshot of what it would have been like to live in the Regency times.
+Set in a classically decorated Georgian townhouse we had some insight into what would have inspired Austen’s timeless novels, how the city of Bath impacted upon Jane Austen’s life and her writing in much-loved books such as Northanger Abbey and Persuasion.
 While there we enjoyed tea and scones in the tearooms.

-The Roman Baths are well-preserved public bathing facility built about 70 CE on the site of geothermal springs in Roman Britain.
-The hot mineral springs bubble up from the ground at temperatures well above 104 °F (40 °C), and the main one produces more than 300,000 gallons (1.3 million liters) a day.
+The Roman Baths are a well-preserved public bathing facility built about 70 CE on the site of geothermal springs in Roman Britain.
+The hot mineral springs bubble up from the ground at temperatures well above 104 °F (40 °C) and the main one produces more than 300,000 gallons (1.3 million liters) a day.

 Church Street showcases the architectural beauty that Bath is famous for, Georgian buildings featuring intricate facades and a variety of shops, cafes, and local attractions.

-The first sight most visitors have of the Bath Abbey is the west front, with its unique ladders of angels.
+The first sight most visitors have of the Bath Abbey is the west front with its unique ladders of angels.
 After the dissolution of the monasteries in 1539 by order of King Henry VIII, the abbey lay in ruins for more than 70 years.
 The abbey as we know it is the work of Sir George Gilbert Scott, who from 1864 to 1874, completely transformed the inside to conform with his vision of Victorian Gothic architecture.
 The King of All England, King Edgar was crowned on this site in 973 and the service set the precedent for the coronation of all future Kings and Queens of England including Elizabeth II.

 Pulteney Bridge, a unique landmark built by Robert Adam in 1769 is one of only four bridges in the world that has a throng of shops across its full span.
 Made from limestone, the Pulteney Bridge features overhead pilasters, pediments, and tiny leaded domes at either end.
-This picturesque horseshoe Pulteney Weir was built between 1968 and 1972 in order to control water level, regulate flow and prevent flooding.
+The picturesque horseshoe Pulteney Weir was built between 1968 and 1972 in order to control water level, regulate flow and prevent flooding.

 Running through the heart of Bath is the scenic Avon River with boat trips and pleasant riverside walking trails along its banks.
 The river’s source is up in the Cotswold hills and it flows through Bath and Bristol before meeting the Severn Estuary at Avonmouth.